Bloodhawk

 Bloodhawk (Lemuel Krug) is a fictional character appearing in American comic books published by Marvel Comics.
 The character was featured in X-Men 2099, one of the titles of Marvel's Marvel 2099 imprint.
 He sees himself as the lone protector of the desert he resides in, attacking all those he perceives as threats.

+He has defeated The Hulk several times.